-Hybrid stair climbers combine the main attributes of two or more types of fitness equipment.
-Their purpose is to provide a more vigorous workout by targeting more muscle groups and working them in different ways.
-Hybrids tend to be much pricier that simple steppers and may feature amenities such as fans, water-bottle or magazine holders, heart-rate monitors, and entertainment systems or hookups for an iPod or other music source.
+Treadclimbers combine the main attributes of two or more types of fitness equipment.
+Their purpose is to provide a more vigorous workout by targeting more muscle groups and working them in different ways, yet without putting undue stress on joints.
+These hybrids are much pricier than simple stair steppers, but they're also heavy-duty, commercial grade pieces of equipment that can give you a very intense and varied workout.

-Among hybrid stair steppers, the three-model Bowflex TreadClimber series has become very popular.
+If a hybrid stair stepper is for you, the Bowflex TreadClimber series has no competition.
 These machines use "dual treadles" to combine the motions of a treadmill, stair climber and elliptical in one.
 The treadles are essentially small treadmills (one for each foot).
 They rise to meet each foot as you walk, the way an elliptical trainer would -- plus they respond to pressure by moving downward, as the stairs on a stair stepper do.

 Among the available models, the Bowflex TreadClimber TC100 (Est. $2,200) gets a lot of love from reviewers for its good array of features, customizable workout options and sturdy build.
 Unlike a treadmill, you can't run on the TreadClimber in spite of its treadmill-like dual motion, but reviewers say it gives you one of the best low-impact workouts of any other type of fitness equipment.
 It also can be adjusted for virtually any level of fitness, from beginner to more advanced, although its top speed is only 4 miles per hour.
 Those who do a lot of hiking love it for its incline training capabilities, too.